 The Credit Facility contains certain covenants, which, among other things, require the maintenance of (i) a total Leverage Ratio (outstanding debt to adjusted earnings before interest, taxes, depreciation and amortization) of not more than 4.0 to 1.0 and (ii) a minimum ratio of Current Assets to Current Liabilities (as such terms are defined in the Credit Facility) of 1.0 to 1.0.
-The December 2020 amendment permitted a total Leverage Ratio not greater than 4.25 for the period ending March 31, 2021.
+The December 2020 amendment permitted a total Leverage Ratio not greater than 4.25 for the period ending March 31 2021.
 The Credit Facility also contains other customary affirmative and negative covenants and events of default.
-As of March 31, 2021, \$305,500,000 was outstanding on the Credit Facility.
-We are in compliance with all covenants contained in the Credit Facility as of March 31, 2021.
+As of June 30, 2021, \$300,500,000 was outstanding on the Credit Facility.
+The Company is in compliance with all covenants contained in the Credit Facility as of June 30, 2021.